The Sports Betting vertical had it all.

 Remember that if you’d like to try it, you need to start your pop keyword campaign in Zeropark and select to pause it after creation.
 Then, reach out to your Account Manager or contact our Support Team and ask us to switch it on adding #injectiononly in your message title.

-Here’s only a portion of the data we’ve got for you, but if you’re interested (there’s like a hundred examples more!) just let our support team know.
+Remember this is only a portion of the data we’ve got for you, but if you’re interested to learn more…